Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Alexis Andra Austin – chandelier

-On the other hand, if you decide to mix styles; i.e., modern and traditional fixtures, in one space, then make sure all the finishes are the same.
+On the other hand, if you decide to mix styles; i.e., modern and traditional fixtures, in one space, you might want to keep all the finishes are the same.

 Use your cabinet color as a guide when choosing metals